 AS-IS

 Distribution Layer is basically the front-end layer of HSBC which has different UIs developed for the different types of channels.
 Gateway is connected to the channels and channels in return are connected to the Integration Layer using https.
 Gateway and Channels comprises of Front end.
 HSBC has developed microservices using spring boot and have exposed them on mulesoft gateways.
+Using the ideology of microservices, large complex applications can be divided up into smaller building blocks of executables.
+These when recomposed, they offer all of the functionality of a large scale and a highly complex application.

 Distribution Layer is divided into two channels.